netlify/cli/docs/netlify-dev.md

   command = "yarn run build"
-  functions = "functions" # netlify dev uses this to know where to scaffold and serve your functions publish = "dist"
+  functions = "functions" # netlify dev uses this to know where to scaffold and serve your functions publish = "dist" port = 8888 # port for dev server functionsPort = 34567 # port for functions server

 # note: each of these fields are OPTIONAL
 [dev]